 The Capital One Multi-asset Execution Trust will issue notes in series and we expect that most series will consist of multiple classes and that most classes will consist of multiple tranches.
 As of the date of this prospectus, the Card series is the only issued and outstanding series of the Capital One Multi-asset Execution Trust.
-The Class A(2017-4) notes are a tranche of the Class A notes of the Card series.
+The Class A(2019-2) notes are a tranche of the Class A notes of the Card series.
 This prospectus describes the specific terms of your series, class and tranche of notes and also provides general information about other series, classes and tranches of notes that have been and may be issued from time to time.
-Other series, classes and tranches of Card series notes, including other tranches of notes that are included in the Card series as a part of the Class A notes or other notes that are included in the Class A(2017-4) tranche, may be issued by the Capital One Multi-asset Execution Trust in the future without the consent of, or prior notice to, any noteholders.
-No series, class or tranche of notes, other than the Class A(2017-4) notes, is being offered pursuant to this prospectus.
-See "Annex II: Outstanding Series, Classes and Tranches of Notes" in this prospectus for information on the other notes previously issued by the Capital One Multi-asset Execution Trust.
+Other series, classes and tranches of Card series notes, including other tranches of notes that are included in the Card series as a part of the Class A notes or other notes that are included in the Class A(2019-2) tranche, may be issued by the Capital One Multi-asset Execution Trust in the future without the consent of, or prior notice to, any noteholders.
+No series, class or tranche of notes, other than the Class A(2019-2) notes, is being offered pursuant to this prospectus.
+See "Annex II: Outstanding Series, Classes and Tranches of Notes" in this prospectus for information on the notes issued by the Capital One Multi-asset Execution Trust that are expected to be outstanding on the issuance date for the Class A(2019-2) notes.

-See "Risk Factors-Issuance of additional notes may affect your voting rights and the timing and amount of payments to you" for a discussion of the potential impact that the issuance of additional notes could have on the Class A(2017-4) notes.
+See "Risk Factors-Issuance of additional notes may affect your voting rights and the timing and amount of payments to you" for a discussion of the potential impact that the issuance of additional notes could have on the Class A(2019-2) notes.